 We will offer extended care to meet working parents’ needs.

-Here is some information about school and your child’s class that can be helpful at the beginning of school and throughout the year.
+Here is some information about the school and your child’s class that can be helpful at the beginning of school and throughout the year.

 Arrival Protocol At the beginning of the school year, we want to bond with your child and create a class community.
 In order to accomplish this, we ask parents to say their “good-byes” at the Good Bye spot in front of the classroom.
 It is important to create a good-bye ritual that is consistent every time you bring your child to school.
 Your teacher can help to create this routine if you would like some help.
 If you come later, please make sure a teacher sees that your child has arrived.